fishsciences/artemis_methods/intro/modeling_eDNA.md

 Cq, eDNA concentration, or copy number described above) will overestimate the certainty associated with values near or at the threshold.
 In eDNA studies, when all ln[eDNA] or copy number values are relatively high (i.e. far from the censoring point) the censoring point will have negligible impact on the analysis.
-However, when there are many values near the censoring point (that is, near the limit of detection), estimates will be biased.
+However, when there are many values near the censoring point (i.e. near the limit of detection), estimates will be biased.

 Therefore, there is a need to take the above issues into consideration in eDNA analyses, while also providing the ease of use of common